Like us on Facebook Follow us on Instagram Subscribe on YouTube

 1. Recognise - Signs and symptoms of abuse

-1. Respond - An allegation from a person against balletLORENT personnel, a disclosure from a person, suspicions regarding the conduct of other personnel or concerns from personnel regarding a person.
+2. Respond - An allegation from a person against balletLORENT personnel, a disclosure from a person, suspicions regarding the conduct of other personnel or concerns from personnel regarding a person

-2. Report - To the Designated Safeguarding Officer (DSO) or Deputy (DDSO) as described in this policy.
-It is their responsibility to make further decisions.
+3. Report - To the Designated Safeguarding Officer (DSO) or Deputy (DDSO) as described in this policy.
+It is their responsibility to take further actions

-3. Record - Exactly what has happened using the words said by the person.
-This information should be signed, dated and kept in a secure place as agreed within our data protection policy.
+4. Record - Exactly what has happened using the words said by the person.
+This information should be signed, dated and kept in a secure place as agreed within our data protection policy

-4. Refer - This will be the role of the Designated Safeguarding Officer (DSO) who will make all further decisions.
-The only agencies that can investigate cases are the Police, the Local Authority and the NSPCC.
+5. Refer - This will be the role of the Designated Safeguarding Officer (DSO) who will make all further decisions.
+The only agencies that can investigate cases are the Police, the Local Authority and the NSPCC

 balletLORENT has an appointed individual who is responsible for dealing with all safeguarding concerns.
-In their absence, a deputy will be available for personnel to consult with.
-The Designated Safeguarding Officers within balletLORENT are:
+In their absence, a deputy is available.
+The Designated and Deputy Safeguarding Officers within balletLORENT are:

 Work Telephone number: 0191 233 1811